acflippo/Coursera_MachineLearning/Predict_Barbell_Lifts_Project_mac.md

 ```

 ## Conclusion
-The Random Forest model performed very well with an Out-of-Sample error rate of 0.25% and a Cross-Validation error rate of 0.3%.
+The Random Forest model performed very well with an In-Sample error rate of 0.25% and a Out-of-Sample error rate of 0.3%.
+It also predicted the test data with great accuracy.

 ### References
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.